 Runs small.
 Difficult to take off because it fits so snugly onto your knee.

 Knee pain affects millions of people each year.
-You might experience occasional “Monday morning” knee pain after a weekend of athletics and fun.
-Or, you might experience chronic knee pain — a near-constant discomfort that diminishes your quality of life.
+You might experience occasional “Monday morning” knee pain after a weekend of athletics and fun, or you might experience chronic knee pain — a near-constant discomfort that diminishes your quality of life.

 A knee brace provides extra joint support that can either ease your current pain or prevent it from happening in the first place.
+We consulted physical therapist Lynda McClatchie to find out what to watch for when choosing a knee brace.

 Knee braces can reduce the inflammation and swelling caused by injuries.
 The brace compresses the area, forcing the swelling down and reducing pain.